Home EV charging in WA: everything you need to know

 Install an EV charger at home in WA: compare charging speeds, costs, the best chargers for Perth homes, and Synergy's EV tariff explained.

 EV sales in WA are climbing fast.
-If you've bought one (or you're about to), a home charger pays for itself quickly -- no more public charger queues, and your running costs drop to a fraction of what you'd pay at a public station.
+If you've bought one (or you're about to), a home charger can pay for itself quickly for solar owners who shift most charging into surplus generation.
+No more public-charger queues, and your running costs drop to a fraction of what you'd pay at a public station.

-Home charging beats public charging on every metric:
+Home charging beats public charging on almost every measure:

-- Cost: Home electricity is cheaper than public chargers
+- Cost: home electricity is cheaper than a public charger

 - Best for: PHEVs, occasional short-range EVs